 Just because I decided to go off-grid doesn’t mean I gave up modern appliances like a refrigerator or computer.
 You can still enjoy conveniences while off-grid by using a generator.
 There are different capacity generators, but I find that a 3000-watt generator is more than enough for my needs.

 A 3000 watt generator can run almost all household appliances, including a washing machine, refrigerator, television, water heater and more – just not all of these at once.
 Simple addition is all it takes to figure out what appliances a 3000 watt generator can run simultaneously.

-You’re probably familiar with the wattage of a light bulb, but actually, everything that you plug in uses watts – it is how electrical output is measured.
+You’re probably familiar with the wattage of a light bulb, but actually, everything that you plug in uses watts – it is how the electrical output is measured.
 Simply put, a 3000-watt generator is capable of running any number of appliances as long as the combined wattage doesn’t exceed 3000.

 Below are some examples of common household appliances that can operate on a 3000 watt generator.

 List Of Appliances a 3000 Watt Generator Can Run

 There are two types of watts usage that we need to know about – starting watts and continuous watts.
 Starting watts are the extra power used to start a motor, like for a refrigerator, air conditioner or washing machine.
 After the initial start-up, it continues operating on less power.
-Continuous watts refers to the on-going wattage used for the item to operate.
+Continuous watts refer to the on-going wattage used for the item to operate.

 Less than 100 watts:

 - Light Bulb

 - Large Screen LED TVs (50 -80 inch)